arizonaCameraLab/ASDP_Render_Module/README.md

 - Add this to .bashrc: `XR_RUNTIME_JSON=/usr/share/openxr/1/openxr_monado.json`
 - Reboot so that all of the environment variables take effect.

-To upgrade a server-only Mint distribution (with added nVidia drivers) on a Render Server to a desktop environment that uses the light-weight XFCE desktop but does not include the printer daemon, use the following commands:
+**Linux Mint:** To upgrade a server-only Mint distribution (with added nVidia drivers) on a Render Server to a desktop environment that uses the light-weight XFCE desktop but does not include the printer daemon, use the following commands: